Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ...
 ```

 The problem is Docker Compose only ensures that the dependant container will be started before the one that declares the dependency.
-But that doesn't ensure that the PostgreSQL (or any other database) service will be ready when the ACS script reaches the point in which the database is required.
+But that doesn't ensure that the PostgreSQL (or any other database) service will be ready when the Content Services script reaches the point in which the database is required.

-Usually, the database service starts before ACS requires it, but there are some infrequent cases (an environment with low resources or high load) in which this synchronization issue appears.
+Usually, the database service starts before Content Services requires it, but there are some infrequent cases (an environment with low resources or high load) in which this synchronization issue appears.

 #### Solution

 In these cases, you can follow the [recommendation in the official Docker documentation](https://docs.docker.com/compose/startup-order/){:target="_blank"}, which is to use a scripting sync solution like `_wait-for-it_` or `_dockerize_`.

-Let's see how you can configure the ACS container to use [wait-for-it](https://github.com/vishnubob/wait-for-it){:target="_blank"} to wait for the database service to be ready to accept connections:
+Let's see how you can configure the Content Services container to use [wait-for-it](https://github.com/vishnubob/wait-for-it){:target="_blank"} to wait for the database service to be ready to accept connections:

 1. Download the last version of the [wait-for-it](https://github.com/vishnubob/wait-for-it){:target="_blank"} bash script and save it into the folder `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker`.

-2. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to include the addition of the script to the ACS container and granting execution permission to it.
+2. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to include the addition of the script to the Content Services container and granting execution permission to it.

     ```bash
     # Copy wait-for-it.sh script to wait for other services